mrocklin/thesis/search-direct.md

 #### Breadth first

 The greedy search above is *depth first*.
 It exhausts its current subtree before moving on to siblings.
-Alternatively it could search subtrees more fairly, returning a single greedily optimal solution within each before moving on to the next.
+Alternatively, it could search subtrees more fairly, returning a single greedily optimal solution within each before moving on to the next.
 This cycles between early alternatives rather than late alternatives.
 Code for this algorithm can be obtained by replacing `chain` with `interleave` in the code above.

 #### Expanding Frontier